 My interests are in post-Reformation Catholic history in Europe, with a particular focus on Britain and Ireland.
 The experience of the British and Irish Catholic communities at home and in exile is the main focus of my research.

-- Kelly, James (2013).
+- Kelly, James E. (2013).
 Convent Management.
 Volume 5 of six volume sources and editorial series.
 Pickering & Chatto.

 Chapter in book